-In fact, Holacracy promises more freedom within the company.
-For both the new and the old bosses*.
-In this article I will show you exactly how this is to be achieved.
-And I describe why RAIDBOXES decided to take this extreme step.
+Holacracy indeed promises more freedom within the company, for both the new and old managers alike.
+In this article, I'll show you exactly how this can be achieved and what moved RAIDBOXES to take such an extreme step.

-This subjective impression is confirmed when you look at the results of the Gallup Study 2016: 85 percent of participants don't enjoy going to work and while there they usually only do the minimum work required by their contracts.
-The study has been collecting the same data for decades so it's easy to see how this fact has barely changed over time.
+This subjective impression is confirmed by the Gallup Study 2016 results: 85 percent of participants don't enjoy going to work and they usually only do the minimum work required by their contracts.
+The study has been collecting the same data for decades and you can see how the situation has barely changed over time.

-These findings aren't new and have been proven by researchers many times before.
-Management training courses designed to resolve these types problems have been around for such a long time already.
-In my opinion, however, such training can only alleviate the symptoms of a problem that is found on a structural level.
+These findings aren't new and endless studies comes to the same conclusions.
+Management training courses designed to resolve these types of problems have been around for years.
+In my opinion, however, training can only alleviate the symptoms of a problem that is on a structural level.
 The problem itself is caused by the way in which we work today.

-If you take a closer look at management theories, you will find that there are three types of leadership: Dialogic, structural and cultural leadership.
-Dialogical leadership describes a direct interaction between superiors and employees*.
-In this form of leadership, leading and maintaining the dialogue is a major resource eater.
-In my experience, management training often starts right here.
-But direct interaction becomes less and less important when structural and cultural leadership is perfected.
+If you dig a little deeper into management theories, you will find that there are three types of leadership: Dialogical, structural and cultural leadership.
+Dialogical leadership describes a direct interaction between superiors and employees.
+In this form of leadership, leading and maintaining dialogue is a major resource guzzler.
+Leadership training - in my experience - often starts exactly here.
+But direct interaction becomes less and less important when structural and cultural leadership are perfected.

 Cultural leadership means that the entrepreneurs create values and visions, according to which the company and its staff act.
-Among other things, the culture of a company determines which employees* are selected.
-For example, if a company sets the value of transparency as its guiding principle (as it Buffer ), then a team member who refuses to publish his salary will have little chance in the company.
+Among other things, the culture of a company determines which employees are selected.
+For example, if a company sets the value of transparency as its guiding principle (as it like Buffer does), a team member who refuses to have their salary published is not going to get very far within the company.

-If structural and cultural leadership is emphasized, the consequence is less direct interaction, thus less potential for misunderstandings and more resources for the actual core tasks.
-Result: employees and "bosses" become freer and more satisfied.
-This is exactly what Holacracy promises.
+When structural and cultural leadership are brought to the foreground, it results in less direct interaction.
+In turn, this means less potential for misunderstandings and more resources for the actual core tasks.
+The team and management experience more freedom and are more satisfied.
+That's exactly what Holacracy promises.

-Holacracy emphasizes cultural, but above all structural leadership, and reduces dialogical leadership to a minimum.
+Holacracy emphasizes cultural and, above all, structural leadership while reducing dialogical leadership to a minimum.

-This promise was for us, as founders, very appealing.
+As founders, this promise was very appealing.
 Ultimately, our own personal experience was the decisive factor in the decision.
+We wanted: